 We have a major Social Media focus which provides the College with a means to publish to the wider world.
 MOC currently has 10 Facebook pages, directly showcasing the work occurring in our classrooms to the wider community.
-The main College page has over 1900 followers.
+The main College page has nearly 3000 followers.
 Our work in social media has been recognised by DECD as leading practice.

 There is a big push to ‘bring the world into MOC’ – students can access whatever resources they want when they want to.
 There are 25 big screen TVs capable of streaming educational content into buildings (students can also stream this content to the personal device).
 When not used for this they are used as live bulletins.